-- 9.1 Approval for Category 1 visits must be sought from the Head teacher at least 4 weeks before departure.
-Category 1 visits will only be approved by KAHSC with less than 4 weeks notice in exceptional circumstances.
-Trips that are not approved by KAHSC will be cancelled. - 9.2 Approval for Category 2 visits must be sought from the Governing Body at least 12 weeks before departure.
-Trips that are not approved by KAHSC will be cancelled. - 9.3 Category 2 'expedition' visits that high risk or of a long duration (more than 10 days) will only be approved by the full Governing body after a planning consultation with KAHSC. - 9.4 Both Category 1 and 2 visits require KAHSC approval via the KAHSC Visits Module before the visit can go ahead.
+- 9.4 Both Category 1 and 2 visits require KAHSC approval via the KAHSC Visits Module before the visit can go ahead.
 The minimum information required for KAHSC approval is the data input, an itinerary or letter to parents and the risk assessments. - 9.5 Visit Leaders must complete the risk management process for the visit they are going to lead.
 If another member of staff submits the visit to KAHSC for approval they must also submit a statement to say that they have personally received adequate assurances from the Visit Leader that they had read, understood and planned to the submitted risk assessments. - 9.6 Good risk assessment is essential.
 It reflects a high level of competence and a suitable depth and breadth to planning.
-Visit Leaders must ensure that both generic and specific risk assessments contain: - 9.6.1 meaningful notes (including student ability, behavior, site locations whether they are familiar to staff etc.); - 9.6.2 relevant staff/volunteer qualifications/competence e.g. outdoor education experience (these can be added to staff profile pages on the KAHSC Visits Module); - 9.6.3 first aid information (including distance to medical facilities for category 2 visits); - 9.6.4 risk ratings, proposed controls and the name of the assessor; - 9.6.5 have unnecessary measures removed (from generic risk assessments); - 9.6.6 identify and address gaps in third party provider risk assessments (for example pastoral, pre-existing medical and UK travel etc); - 9.6.7 information about passports, money and management of medicine where appropriate; - 9.6.8 staff/volunteer initials against responsibilities that have been allocated; - 9.6.9 are signed and dated (this signifies that risk assessments have been carefully read and that their content is relevant to the visit);
+Visit Leaders must ensure that both generic and specific risk assessments contain: - 9.6.1 meaningful notes (including student ability, behavior, site locations whether they are familiar to staff etc.); - 9.6.2 relevant staff/volunteer qualifications/competence e.g. outdoor education experience (these can be added to staff profile pages on the KAHSC Visits Module); - 9.6.3 first aid information (including distance to medical facilities for category 2 visits); - 9.6.4 risk ratings, proposed controls and the name of the assessor; - 9.6.5 have unnecessary measures removed (from generic risk assessments); - 9.6.6 identify and address gaps in third party provider risk assessments (for example pastoral, preexisting medical and UK travel etc); - 9.6.7 information about passports, money and management of medicine where appropriate; - 9.6.8 staff/volunteer initials against responsibilities that have been allocated; - 9.6.9 are signed and dated (this signifies that risk assessments have been carefully read and that their content is relevant to the visit); - 9.6.10 are shared with all accompanying staff/volunteers. - 9.7 Risk assessments must not be copied from another provider without checking the conditions and liability.
+Keswick School MAT must be referenced as the employer for insurance cover to be valid. - 9.8 When risk assessments are reviewed and re-dated they must be amended to reflect changes since the last review (such as up-dated safeguarding guidance) to avoid claims of negligence. - 9.9 There should be a minimum of 2 competent adult supervisors accompanying any visit, one of whom should be an employee.
+Where this cannot be adhered to, the visit should be subject to further careful planning and enhanced back up procedures must be in place e.g. visit return should the sole supervisor become incapacitated etc. - 9.10 Supervision of a mixed sex group on a residential visit should be by mixed sex supervisors.
+Where single sex supervision only is available it must be specifically drawn to the attention of those with parental authority. - 9.11 A typical supervision ratio for Category 1 visits or activities for pupils aged 11+ is 1:15/20 + 1 competent adult supervisor.
+This assumes that no-one in the group has special requirements.
+Final supervision ratios for Category 1 visits will be agreed with the Head teacher. - 9.12 Without specific control measures this ratio will not be adequate to meet the needs of most Category 2 visits and activities.
+Final supervision ratios for Category 2 visits will be agreed with the Local Governing Body.

 Ref: Trips and Visits Policy Type: Policy

-Version: 08 Owner: Headteacher
+Version: 09 Owner: Headteacher

-Date: March 2024 Status: Curriculum Committee Approved
+Date: March 2025 Status: Curriculum Committee Approved